The Papers of Benjamin Franklin: Other collections

-In addition to the APS and Yale collections, there are other significant collections of Franklin's papers including those at the, Historical Society of Pennsylvania, University of Pennsylvania in Philadelphia, the William Clements Library at the University of Michigan, and the Huntington Library in San Marino, California.
+In addition to the APS and Yale collections, there are other significant collections of Franklin's papers including those at the Historical Society of Pennsylvania, University of Pennsylvania in Philadelphia, the William Clements Library at the University of Michigan, and the Huntington Library in San Marino, California.

 The Library of Congress has a collection of Franklin's papers, consisting of approximately 8,000 items, most of them dating from the 1770s and 1780s.
 The papers consist of correspondence to Franklin as an early American publisher, scientist, and diplomat beginning with the year 1726.
 The majority of them date from the 1770s and 1780s.
-The collection's is mostly devoted to Franklin's diplomatic roles as a colonial representative during his stay in London (1757 to 1762 and 1764 to 1775) and while in France (1776–1785), where he successfully won the recognition and funding from European countries during the American Revolution.
+The collection is mostly devoted to Franklin's diplomatic roles as a colonial representative during his stay in London (1757 to 1762 and 1764 to 1775) and while in France (1776–1785), where he successfully won the recognition and funding from European countries during the American Revolution.
 After the war he negotiated the Treaty of Paris with Great Britain that resolved most differences between the former adversaries which brought an end to that seven-year war.
 Franklin also served as the first United States minister to France.
 The Franklin papers also document his work as an inventor, scientist, and many involvements with his family, friends, along with his many scientific and political associates.

-Franklin often corresponded with George Washington, Thomas Jefferson and other such notable figures, where some of these items are also considered part of The Papers of these individuals also.
+Franklin often corresponded with George Washington, Thomas Jefferson, and other such notable figures, where some of these items are also considered part of The Papers of these individuals also.
 Those among the George Washington Papers contain approximately 62 items to or from Franklin, with some papers making reference to Franklin etc. The Papers of Thomas Jefferson contain 55 items to or from Franklin with many of them documenting Franklin's diplomatic capacity while representing America in France during and briefly after the American Revolution.
 There are three items from Franklin among The Papers of James Madison.

-Selected writings

-Many of the Franklin Papers consist of letters to or from relatively unknown individuals, involving events or issues of relatively little importance.
-Other letters and writings, however, relate to people and events that are of great significance in terms of Franklin's life, his views and beliefs, and American history.
-A selection of such examples are outlined below in chronological order.